The Best Kettlebell HIIT Workouts and Routines with PDF

 3. Kettlebell Man Maker

-1. Grab one KB in each hand and get into an up position of a pushup.
+1. Grab one KB in each hand and get into a high plank position.

-2. Perform a pushup, widen your feet and row the bell at your side.
+2. Perform one pushup and row the bell on your right side.

 4. Kettlebell Crunches